SIP Trunk Pricing in Australia: What You Should Actually Pay (2026)

 Minimum usage fees: Some providers have a minimum monthly spend (e.g. $20/month minimum).
 On low-volume trunks, the minimum can exceed your actual usage cost.
 For businesses with very low call volumes, confirm whether the minimum applies.

-SIP Trunk vs Hosted PBX: Total Cost Compared
+SIP Trunk vs cloud phone system: Total Cost Compared

-A SIP trunk is only one part of the cost for a self-hosted PBX deployment.
+A SIP trunk is only one part of the cost for a self-cloud phone system deployment.
 The full cost of a self-hosted SIP trunk setup includes:

 • PBX software license (free for FreePBX; $400 to $2,000+/year for 3CX depending on tier)